ammar257ammar/biohackathon2022-bioschemas-consumer/paper.md

 1. Loading data from different sources like:
 	- Download files over HTTP (multiple downloads in parallel from a list of URLs is supported).
-	- Download from FTP
+	- Download from FTP.
 	- Load data from a SPARQL endpoint using a construct query.
-		- Supports chunked loading from SPARQL through a series of CONSTRUCT queries (it can be helpful to avoid timeouts)
+		- Supports chunked loading from SPARQL through a series of CONSTRUCT queries (it can be helpful to avoid timeouts).
-		- Supports extracting triples using the scrollable cursor technique for OpenLink Virtuoso
+		- Supports extracting triples using the scrollable cursor technique for OpenLink Virtuoso.
 1. Convert the downloaded files to RDF (details are specified by the user) from multiple formats (CSV, TSV, JSON, XML, HDT) and then merge all the RDFs in a single graph.
 1. Manipulate/map the RDF graph using SPARQL update/construct queries.
 1. zip/unzip/hash/rename/filter files.
-1. Export/store the resulted graph into a SPARQL endpoint, a virtuoso instance, a Jena TBD model, push to FTP or just save as a file locally (supports most known formats like nt, ttl, nq, rdf/xml, JSON-LD, trig and others)
+1. Export/store the resulting graph into a SPARQL endpoint, a virtuoso instance, a Jena TBD model, push to FTP or just save as a file locally (supports most known formats like `nt`, `ttl`, `nq`, `rdf/xml`, `JSON-LD`, `trig` and others)
 1. Scrape URLs and extract information from the HTML using CSS selectors and create triples from them on the fly (which then can be mapped to another model).
-1. Validates input data using SHACL shapes
+1. Validate input data using SHACL shapes.
-1. Generates text files using the {{ mustache }} templates.
+1. Generate text files using `{{ mustache }}` templates.
 1. Create VoID and DCAT dataset/distribution metadata and add it to the graph or save it as a separate file (the user controls that in the pipeline).
 1. Other features:
 	- Provides geographical projection transformation features.